MarynaMartseniuk/Garden-Scheduler-pr01/README.md

       ![WebPage as it looks like](https://github.com/MarynaMartseniuk/Garden-Scheduler-pr01/blob/main/Assets/images/putSchdl.jpg)
 ### Credits

-1. This Web-App is processed on and changed version made by Maryna Martseniuk in 2024.
+1. This Web-App, named Easy Gardening, is an processed on and a changed version made by Maryna Martseniuk in 2024.
 The orijinal progect, named Project-1 https://github.com/wol42verine/Project-1 was created by the Team M5: Joe Sandoval, Maryna Martseniuk, Kai Burgess, Olivier Ndicunguye, Shobha Ganesh in  2024.
 2. This proget used:
 - to write a Readme : https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide
 - for the Plant API: https://perenual.com/docs/api